-In accordance with 1902(a)(4)(C) and 1932(d)(3) of the Social Security Act, the Contractor shall comply with conflict of interest safeguards with respect to officers, Contract Officers, employees, and independent contractors of the Division having responsibilities relating to this Contract.
+In accordance with 1902(a)(4)(C) and 1932(d)(3) of the Social Security Act, the Contractor shall comply with conflict of interest safeguards with respect to officers, Contract Officers, employees, and CN 8200074451 Page 287 of 415 independent contractors of the Division having responsibilities relating to this Contract.
 The Division shall comply with conflict of interest safeguards on the part of Division officers, employees, and agents who have responsibilities relating to this Contract or the enrollment processes specified in 42 C.F.R. § 438.54(b).
 Such safeguards shall be at least as effective as described in section 27 of the Federal Procurement Policy Act (41 U.S.C. § 423).

 The Contractor shall have no interest and shall not acquire any interest, direct or indirect, that would conflict in any manner or degree with the performance of its services under this Contract.
 The Contractor shall not employ any individual or entity having any such known interests, including subsidiaries or entities that could be misconstrued as having a joint relationship.
-No public official of the State of Mississippi and no official or employee of the Division, Department of Health and Human Services (HHS), CMS, or any other State or Federal agency that exercises any functions or responsibilities in the review or approval of this Contract or its performance shall voluntarily acquire any personal interest, direct or indirect, in this Contract or any Subcontract entered into by the Contractor.
-The Contractor certifies that no officer, director, employee, or agent of the Contractor; any Subcontractor; or supplier and person with an ownership or control interest in the Contractor; any Subcontractor; or supplier is also employed by the State of Mississippi or any of its agencies; Division's Agent; HHS; CMS; or any agents of HHS or CMS; or is a public official of the State of Mississippi.
+No public official of the State of Mississippi and no official or employee of the Division, Department of Health and Human Services (HHS), CMS, or any other State or Federal agency that exercises any functions or responsibilities in the review or approval of this Contract or its performance shall voluntarily acquire any personal interest, direct or indirect, in this Contract or any Subcontract entered into by the Contractor; or supplier and person with an ownership or control interest in the Contractor; any Subcontractor; or supplier is also employed by the State of Mississippi or any of its agencies; Division's Agent; HHS; CMS; or any agents of HHS or CMS; or is a public official of the State of Mississippi.